 Tara Arcury was named Assistant to the President in 2012; she serves as the interface between the President and all internal constituencies at Saint Michael's College, providing high-level support across a broad range of administrative tasks.
 Currently, Tara also serves as the institution's Accreditation Liaison Officer for the New England Association of Schools and Colleges (NEASC).
 Tara first came to Saint Michael’s College in 2001 as administrative assistant to the Graduate Psychology Program and other academic departments.
 In 2003, she became the Executive Assistant to the Dean of the College.
-She has served on the Strategic Assessment Taskforce, the Staff Welfare Committee, the Staff Compensation Committee, the Web Redesign Team, Facilities Planning committee, and the Women's Center Committee.
-Currently she is serving on the Portal Implementation Committee.
+She has served on the Strategic Assessment Taskforce, the Staff Welfare Committee, the Staff Compensation Committee, the Web Redesign Team, Facilities Planning Committee, and the Women's Center Committee.
+Currently she is serving on the Communication Technology Committee and the Accelerated Summer College implementation team.
 She was a 2011 recipient of the Distinguished Staff Award in Accomplishment.

 Rev. Brian J. Cummings, SSE '86

 Rev. Brian J. Cummings, S.S.E., is Director of Edmundite Campus Ministry.
 Fr.
 Brian is an active member of the Society of St. Edmund, and is the leader of the College’s campus ministry program.
 The eight person Edmundite Campus Ministry staff is a dedicated group of Catholic priests and lay people who provide spiritual guidance and opportunities for spiritual growth for the entire Saint Michael's community.
 Their expertise ranges from pastoral counseling, to music ministry, to putting faith in action through domestic and international service trips and being there for those who need them.